TMJ Treatment in Edmonton

 TMJ dysfunction can happen for many reasons.
 Some people experience jaw damage in an accident.
 Others suffer from bruxism.
 A condition that causes them to grind their teeth and place stress on their jaw.
 Jaw damage can also occur due to misaligned teeth or a misaligned bite due to old dental work.
 Many people experience pain because of a combination of factors.
 For example, a poor bite can cause unconscious tooth grinding, which leads to TMJ pain.

-Our Oliver Park Dentists are dentists trained in neuromuscular dentistry can help.
-They understand the relationship between the joint, muscles and teeth.
-This allows them to diagnose and solve TMJ pain.
+At Oliver Park Dental, our dentists trained in neuromuscular dentistry and can help create a personalized treatment plan that brings you long-term relief.
+They understand the relationship between the joint, muscles, and teeth, which allows them to diagnose and solve TMJ pain.

 Symptoms of TMJ-D